MMcintire96/tinder_stats_bot/README.md

 Thank You Mary for tinderpro

-1. Pynder by charlie/wolf - slightly modified
+1. Pynder by charlie/wolf - git clone the repo
 2. Tensorflow - Google
-3. TextBlob - whoever made it, good job
+3. TextBlob